saroj8/msc_thesis/README.md

 # msc_thesis
-The project is about my masters thesis on modelling aboveground biomass using remote sensing in tropical forest of Nepal
+The project is about my masters thesis on modelling aboveground forest biomass using remote sensing in tropical forest of Nepal